-Officers are encouraged to seek external funding for potential capital projects before submitting a bid and the Council has a very good track record of attracting alternative sources of funding.
-In the past, the Council has been successful in achieving and delivering on Single Regeneration Budget projects, Growth Point Funding (£5.6m) and more recently funding from the Greater Birmingham and Solihull Local Enterprise Partnership (GBSLEP), including £3m towards enhancements and flood defence works at the Washlands.
+Officers are encouraged to seek external funding for potential capital projects before submitting a bid and the council has a good track record of attracting alternative sources of funding.
+In the past, the council has been successful in achieving and delivering on Single Regeneration Budget projects, Growth Point Funding (£5.6m) and more recently funding from the Greater Birmingham and Solihull Local Enterprise Partnership (GBSLEP), including £3m towards enhancements and flood defence works at the Washlands and Towns Fund (£23.8m).